 An animal is easier than you think, and it’s not just for kids.
 Want to be a black cat?
 A bird?
 A puppy?
 Start with clothing the color of your animal (usually brown or black).
 Choose a snug fitting long-sleeved knit top or turtleneck paired with leggings, close-fitting knit pants or sweats.
 Sew a tail if you can, using fleece to stuff it.
 Sew the tail to your pants, or cut slits and loop it through a belt.
 Sew paws and make some sort of head covering, either out of cloth or by adapting an old baseball cap.
 The fifth picture below shows a bird hat made by cutting the brim of a baseball cap into a “beak” and painting the entire cap.
 Paint your face the same color as your clothing and add whiskers, if appropriate.

-You can download all 1 of Ideas and Instructions for Homemade Halloween Costumes photo to your laptop by right clicking picture and then save image as.
-Do not forget to share if you love this image.
+You can download all 1 of Ideas and Instructions for Homemade Halloween Costumes image to your laptop by right clicking photo and then save image as.
+Do not forget to click share if you like this photo.